-Besides, activities continued to enhance

-improved communication among personnel; reduced decision-making time as no information is created a contingency team of volunteers with different functions, which in turn created an opportunity to engage additional personnel in case of protracted emergency situations.
+Besides, activities continued to enhance the performance of incident command centres.
+Videocommunication has been set up between Aksai and improved communication among personnel; reduced decision-making time as no information is created a contingency team of volunteers with different functions, which in turn created an opportunity to engage additional personnel in case of protracted emergency situations.